 When I submitted my questions on the forum, I got an answer in about 12 hours, which seems standard.
 The answers I received were mixed.
 The answer to my first question was satisfactory, but the answer to another question wasn’t helpful at all, and it seemed the rep didn’t even understand the question.

-Nicepage support forum
+Nicepage forum support

 I was frustrated by the fact that there’s no live chat option or even a phone number for customer support.
 The premium Pro Plans come with premium support, but there’s no indication if this means there are more ways to reach Nicepage with this paid plan.